Your existing stack, connected to the work

 Content, metadata, media, taxonomy, links, and insertions move together.
-The CMS receives the same page the team approved.
+The CMS receives the same page the team approved — not a raw draft requiring manual assembly.

 Headings, formatting, and content blocks move as one finished article.